-There is also a sloping hole near the top of the standoff, into which the other end of the locking filament is inserted. this way the locking bit can dangle next to the hole conveniently untill it you want to insert it again.
+There is also a sloping hole near the top of the standoff, into which the other end of the locking filament is inserted.
+This way the locking bit can dangle next to the hole conveniently until it you want to insert it again.

 Snap PCB in place

 I got rid of the screws that fix the PCB's to the carrier levels for a very practical reason.
 Screw+nut tend to come loose, and the cheapest metal fasteners can drop on the exposed circuit boards and cause short circuits.
 Mounting screws also cost money and time to mount.

 To overcome this, I added simple hooks into the design that keep the PCB in place in the Z dimension.
 A simple support about reaching around 1mm under PCB and around the PCB fixes the two other dimensions.

 You can find the STL file to print at https://www.prusaprinters.org/prints/107661-screwless-raspberry-pi-stacking-jig